fdel15/whiteboardingWednesdays/README.md

 * If student at board is not able to solve the problem they may get help from their group
 	* No one else in the group is allowed to write on the whiteboard
-	* They will have to articulate both what to do and why to do it to their teammate using Greg’s system.
+	* They will have to articulate both what to do and why to do it to their teammate using [Greg’s system to solve algorithms](https://github.com/fdel15/whiteboardingWednesdays/blob/master/algorithm_system.md)).

 ```
 WHY WE DO THIS